About Youth Leadership Broward

 - Interact with business and community leaders

-- Meet diverse group of peers from different schools
+- Meet a diverse group of peers from different schools

-The cost of the program is $600 and covers all program costs including bus transportation and lunch on each of the days.
+The cost of the program is $975 and covers all program costs including bus transportation and lunch on each of the days.
 Financial aid is available based on need.
-A $20 application fee is due at time of submitting the application which will be put towards the final tuition if accepted into the program.
-If not accepted the $20 application fee will be refunded.
-Final payment must be paid in full by July 6, 2018.
+A $25 application fee is due at the time of submitting the application.
+If not accepted the $25 application fee will be refunded.
+The final payment must be paid in full by May 12, 2024.

-Meeting locations will be different each day within Broward County.
+Meeting locations within Broward County will be different each day.

 Dates and times are subject to change.